xentropic-dev/xentropic-dev/README.md

 A Neovim plugin for C# development, bringing Visual Studio and Rider-style solution explorer and project management to Neovim.
 Features solution file parsing, project tree building, and intelligent C# file management.
 Part of a series aimed at making Neovim a complete C# development environment.
 Built with **Lua**.

 ### [🏭 zopcua](https://github.com/xentropic-dev/zopcua)
 A Zig wrapper for open62541, bringing idiomatic Zig patterns to industrial OPC UA communication.
-Abstracts C bitfield complexities with error return types, tagged unions, and safe memory handling.
+Abstracts C bitfield complexities with helper functions, adds error return types, tagged unions, and safe memory handling.
 Ships with vendored mbedTLS for zero-dependency builds.
 Built with **Zig**.

 ### [🧠 nnSandbox](https://github.com/xentropic-dev/nnSandbox)
 Educational neural network framework built from scratch for MNIST digit recognition.
 Features custom backpropagation, SGD optimizer with momentum, and a Windows Forms GUI for visualizing training in real-time.
 Achieves 97% accuracy with pretrained models.
 A hands-on learning project exploring the fundamentals of deep learning.
 Built with **C#**.